rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/HostDetail.md

   - Supported in v9.0+
   v9.0-v9.1: Id of the Active Directory Domain if the windows host has domain controller hosted. v9.2+: (DEPRECATED) This field is deprecate in favor of activeDirectoryAdditionalInfo.
 Id of the Active Directory Domain if the windows host has domain controller hosted.
+- oracleSddUsername: System.String
+  - Supported in v9.3
+  Specifies the username configured for the Oracle host for sensitive data discovery.
 - hostVfdDriverState: HostVfdState
   -
 - hostVfdEnabled: HostVfdInstallConfig